 It wouldn’t be Seattle without music.
 Bumbershoot is North America’s largest urban art festival and it happens in Seattle every year on Labor Day Weekend.
 Packed with the best music, film, comedy, spoken word, dance, theater, performance, and visual arts you can find, this three-day event can NOT be missed.
-Click here for this year’s musical lineup.
+Click here for this year’s lineup.

 Learn about one of the state’s largest industries at the Museum of Flight.
 Check out nearly 40 aircraft in the Great Gallery, walk inside a real Space Shuttle Trainer, and tour the Air Force One that John F. Kennedy, Richard Nixon and others used during their presidency.
 The Museum of Flight offers a unique perspective on air and space history that you can’t find anywhere else.

 Next on our list of things to do in Seattle on Labor Day weekend is Woodland Park Zoo.
 They say you never have the same experience twice at the zoo, and we’re here to confirm that statement is true.
 We’ve visited Woodland Park Zoo so many times, and every time it’s a new experience.
 While I say the animals are “cute,” Tim says the animals are “rad.”
 No matter what word you choose, the zoo is a great place to spend a day exploring.
 Cougar Mountain Zoo in Issaquah and Point Defiance Zoo & Aquarium in Tacoma are other great options if you don’t want to trek into the city.